NLnetLabs/unbound/doc/unbound-control.rst

     entries.
     This happens if there is a flood of queries that recursive processing and the server has a hard time.
+    The counter is increased when during the flood the :ref:`jostle-timeout<unbound.conf.jostle-timeout>`
+    allows a query to be removed in favor of a new incoming query.
+    The older query is then dropped to make space.

 @@UAHL@unbound-control.stats@threadX.requestlist.exceeded@@
     Queries that were dropped because the request list was full.
     This happens if a flood of queries need recursive processing, and the server can not keep up.
+    The counter is increased when during the flood there is no space to be made with the jostle out of an older query, and the new query is dropped.
+    Since no older queries are removed, see :ref:`jostle-timeout<unbound.conf.jostle-timeout>` setting, there
+    is no space for the new query.

 @@UAHL@unbound-control.stats@threadX.requestlist.current.all@@